osedoe/super-duper-js-sibby/3-functions/lesson3.1.md

     When wouldn't use arrow functions to:
     - make objects methods
-    - callk function
+    - call function

 - What's the difference between arguments and parameters in a function?

     Parameters are the varaibles which are defined when a function is declared;
-    Arguments are the values of the variables with a function when the function is invoke.
+    Arguments are the values of the variables within a function when the function is invoke.

 - Are Java and JavaScript related?
 What do they have in common?